itay-meitav/Cyber4S/Projects/react-socks/README.md

 so if you want to run it locally you will need to run in each of them npm ci and then in 2 separated terminals npm start

-A slightly important note:
-DONT run the deploy.sh script because it might complicate things for me on Heroku

 Have Fun!